Inner Work

 Online sessions offer a focused and accessible space for inner exploration from your own environment.

-While kinesiology & hands-on bodywork are not included online, the depth of Inner Work remains available through presence, attuned dialogue, creativity, imagination, and symbolic exploration.
+While kinesiology is not available online, the depth of Inner Work remains available through presence, attuned dialogue, imagination, dreamwork, creative process, and symbolic exploration.

 Some people work primarily online, while others move between online and in-person sessions as needed.